barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

 This command starts a standalone Firefox container.
 For other browsers and a description of why `-v /dev/shm:/dev/shm ` is necessary you can visit the [Docker Selenium Page](https://github.com/SeleniumHQ/docker-selenium#standalone).

-We've named the container "my-selenium-container" so we can remove it at the end of our program.

-Excuse the following wall of code but it's actually very important.
+Excuse the following wall of code, but it's actually very important.
 When we start our container we need to wait for it to be in a state where it's ready to provide the services we need to use it as our remote webdriver.

 ```python